winitzki/scall/tutorial/programming_dhall.md

 So, let us first refactor `egyptian_div_mod` into a recursive function of a single argument.
 Notice that recursive calls to `egyptian_div_mod` only change the value of the argument `b`, while the value of `a` remains the same for all recursive calls.
 We will define `egyptian_div_mod a b = e_div_mod b` where `e_div_mod` is defined within the scope of `egyptian_div_mod` so that it captures the value of `a`.
-We will also introduce helper functions `postprocess1` and `postprocess2` to make the structure of the code more transparent:
+We will also introduce helper functions `postprocess1` and `postprocess2` to make the structure of the code more transparent (for now, we are still working with recursive Haskell code):

 ```haskell
 egyptian_div_mod :: Int -> Int -> (Int, Int)   -- Haskell.